mochi-hpc-experiments/mona-benchmarking/theta/README.md

 # Running

 ```
-sbatch -N 32 job.sbatch
+qsub -n 128 ./job.qsub
 ```

 You can change the number of nodes on which to run the experiments.
-This number should be at least 2.
+This number should be at least 128, though the `job.qsub` file can be edited to use the debug-flat-quad queue instead and run on up to 8 nodes in this queue.

-This command will submit a job that will produce a file named `benchmark-<jobid>.out` and a directory named `logs-<jobid>` containing the results.
+This command will submit a job that will produce a directory named `logs-<jobid>` containing the results.

 # Parsing results